openebs/mayastor-docs/quickstart/configure-mayastor.md

 When a node allocates storage capacity for a replica of a persistent volume (PV) it does so from a DiskPool.
 Each node may create and manage zero, one, or more such pools.
 The ownership of a pool by a node is exclusive.
 A pool can manage only one block device, which constitutes the entire data persistence layer for that pool and thus defines its maximum storage capacity.

-{% hint style="info" %}
-This version of Mayastor only supports thick provisioning.
-{% endhint %}

 A pool is defined declaratively, through the creation of a corresponding `DiskPool` custom resource on the cluster.
 The DiskPool must be created in the same namespace where Mayastor has been deployed.
 User configurable parameters of this resource type include a unique name for the pool, the node name on which it will be hosted and a reference to a disk device which is accessible from that node.
 The pool definition requires the reference to its member block device to adhere to a discrete range of schemas, each associated with a specific access mechanism/transport/ or device type.

 {% hint style="info" %}